 The Settlement Class consists of "[a]ll persons in the United States who made a purchase in Pokémon Go while under the age of 18."
 Settlement, § III.34.
-The Settlement instructs that seven days after (i) the Final Approval Order and Final Judgment have been entered, and (ii) the Final Approval Order and Final Judgment have become Final, the class members will release their claims for injunctive and declaratory relief.
+The Settlement instructs that seven days after (i) the Final Approval Order and Final Judgment have been entered, and (ii) the Final

+Approval Order and Final Judgment have become Final, the class members will release their claims for injunctive and declaratory relief.
 Settlement, §§ II.14; VI.44.
-It is appropriate that this period extends past final approval because absent class members do not release any claims for monetary relief or damages.
-Id.

-B. Release Of Claims
+В. Release of Claims

-1. The Release Is Fairly Tailored To The Claims
+The Release Is Fairly Tailored To The Claims 1.

 The release contained in the Settlement Agreement is fairly tailored to the claims that were or could be asserted in the lawsuit based upon the facts alleged in the operative complaint.
-Under the Settlement Agreement, "Releases" means all claims "that result from, arise out of, are based on, or relate in any way to the practices and claims that were alleged in the Action."
-Settlement, § II.22.
-The released parties are "(i) Niantic and its past, present, and future parents, subsidiaries, affiliates, divisions, joint ventures, licensees, franchisees, and any other legal entities, whether foreign or domestic, that are owned or controlled by Niantic; and (ii) the past, present, and future shareholders, officers, directors, members, agents, employees, independent contractors, consultants, administrators, representative, fiduciaries, insurers, attorneys, legal representative, advisors, creditors, predecessors, successors, and assigns of the entities."
+Under the Settlement Agreement, "Releases" means all claims "that result from, arise out of, are based on, or relate in any way to the practices and claims that were alleged in the Action... " Settlement, § II.22.
+The released parties are "(i) Cognosphere and its past, present, and future parents, subsidiaries, affiliates, divisions, joint ventures, licensees, franchisees, and any other legal entities, whether foreign or domestic, that are owned or controlled by Cognosphere; and (ii) the past, present, and future shareholders, officers, directors, members, agents, employees, independent contractors, consultants, administrators, representative, fiduciaries, insurers, attorneys, legal representative, advisors, creditors, predecessors, successors, and assigns of the entities."
 Id. at § II.24.
 The Settlement Agreement includes a waiver of Cal.
 Family Code §§ 6701 and 6710, but a release of claims for monetary relief or damages applies only to the named Plaintiff, not to putative Class Members.
 See id. at § VI.43, 44.

-Critically, other members of the class "do not release claims for monetary relief or damages."
+Crucially, all members of the class other than the named Plaintiff "do not release claims for monetary relief or damages."
 Settlement, § VI.44.
 This means that other members of the class are free to seek damages and other monetary relief against Defendant for any practice or claim that was alleged in this action in the future.